balysv/material-ripple/README.md

-app:rippleDelayClick="true"           // if true, delays calls to OnClickListeners until ripple effect ends app:rippleBackground="#FFFFFF"        // background under ripple drawable; used with rippleOverlay="false" app:ripplePersistent="true"           // if true, ripple background color persists after animation, until setRadius(0) is called
+app:rippleDelayClick="true"           // if true, delays calls to OnClickListeners until ripple effect ends app:rippleBackground="#FFFFFF"        // background under ripple drawable; used with rippleOverlay="false" app:ripplePersistent="true"           // if true, ripple background color persists after animation, until setRadius(0) is called app:rippleRoundedCorners="10dp"       // radius of corners of ripples.
+Note: it uses software rendering pipeline for API 17 and below
 ```

 Set an `OnClickListener` to `MaterialRippleLayout`: